tea-milas/beers/README.md

-# Punk API beer selection
+# Front-end for Punk API

 This project was made using Punk API, React and SCSS.
 It allows you to search for beers by name or filter by given criteria.